Types of Time Entries

 Editing and Deleting Entries

-You can edit or delete your time entries unless they have been:
+You can edit (pen icon) or delete (trash icon) your time entries unless they have been:

 Locked entries display a lock icon and cannot be modified.